openbabel/documentation/FileFormats/Fingerprint_format.rst

  0 8 2 6 <623>
  ...etc

-where the first digit indicates whether the fragment is linear (0) or cyclic (1) and remaining digits indicate the atomic number and bond order alternatively.
+where the first digit is 0 for linear fragments but is a bond order for cyclic fragments.
+The remaining digits indicate the atomic number and bond order alternatively.
+Note that a bond order of 5 is used for aromatic bonds.
 For example, bit 623 above is the linear fragment O=C (8 for oxygen, 2 for double bond and 6 for carbon).